Whiplash Injury Compensation

 So, how long does it take to get over whiplash?
 This largely depends on the severity of your injury and your pre-accident state of health.
 Most people who have suffered a mild to moderate whiplash injury make a full recovery within 6 to 12 months of the accident.
 People who have suffered a very mild whiplash injury could be completely back to their pre-accident state of health within a couple of weeks of the accident.
 However, where a more severe form of whiplash has been sustained it may be up to two years before recovery is made.
 In very uncommon cases sufferers will experience symptoms of whiplash that are likely to be present on a long time basis, or even permanently.

 If you have sustained a whiplash injury it is important that you seek medical advice as soon as possible from your GP or local A&E department.
 In delay in medical advice and treatment could cause your injury to be aggravated and prolong your recovery.
 Our specialist Loyalty Law whiplash solicitors will be able to answer your legal questions and may be able to pursue a claim on your behalf.
 Call us today on 0800 142 2775 for a free, no obligation consultation.

 Alternatively, please use the Quick Enquiry button below:

-Why Trawl The High Street Trying To Find The Right Solicitor When We Have Already Done It For You?
+Why Spend Time Trying to Find the Right Solicitor when We Have Already Done It for You?

-If you are using a solicitor for the first time, or have not used a solicitor for a long time, how do you know which solicitor is going to provide you with the best service?
-Whilst everyone can assume that they all have a basic level of legal knowledge that means that they should be able to help you with your matter, how can you be confident that they really are the right solicitor for you?
+How do you know which solicitor will provide you with the best service?
+While you can assume that solicitors have a basic level of legal knowledge, how can you be confident that they really are the right solicitor for you?

 We have specialist Solicitors across England, Wales and Scotland ready and waiting to help you.